-The year is not quite over but veteran teacher Larry Ferlazzo already has his list for the best/worst education news of the year, and here it is.
+The year is not quite over but veteran teacher Larry Ferlazzo already has his list of the best/worst education news of the year, and here it is.
 Ferlazzo teaches English and Social Studies at Luther Burbank High School in Sacramento, California.
-He has written five books on education, writes a teacher advice blog or Education Week Teacher, and has his own popular resource-sharing blog.
-See if his list resembles your own.
+He has written

 The Best Education News Of 2013 — So Far:

 have decided to delay — in one form or another – their use of the next generation of tests geared towards Common Core Standards.
 One can only help that this is just the first of many steps they will be taking towards recognizing the shortcomings of these kinds of assessments and their misuse for accountability purposes.